ladunjexa-pbl/vanillajs-zen-ai/readme.md

 <!-- Folder Structure -->
 ### :bangbang: Folder Structure

-The folder structure of LunaAI is separated into server-side and client-side.
+The folder structure of ZenAI is separated into server-side and client-side.
 ```
 ZenAI-GPT-Dall-E/
 |- client/